facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 Pass

-But, you will need to serve a one-year bond upon completion of a 26-week training.
+But, you will need to serve a one-year bond upon completing a 26-week training.

 Benefits include: